aditya-narain/oroboks-service/README.md

 *Note : If Apartment does not exist JSON does not show that field.*

 ##### POST Request
-`/users/{userid}/locations` - POST Location associated with the user.
+`/users/locations` - POST Location associated with the specific user as saved in the cookie.
+If no token exist in the cookie 403 is returned.
 *The content will be provided in the JSON format.
 Hence be sure of following:*
 `Content-Type: application/json`